 Glossy coating doesn't do much to reduce direct reflections.

 The TCL QM9K is a great TV for watching sports.
 It gets incredibly bright, so you don't have to worry about glare if you're watching the big game during the day.
 It has an okay viewing angle, though, so the best seat is reserved for directly in front of the TV.
-It has a decent response time, so most motion looks pretty good, but when the action really gets going, there's some noticeable blur.
+It has a good response time, so most motion looks pretty good, but when the action really gets going, there's some noticeable blur around the edges of players and objects.

 Bright enough to easily overcome glare even in extremely bright rooms.